gbovett/JeopardyApplet/README.md

 # JeopardyApplet
-Questions are placeholders for demonstration purposes Correct question answer pair is q# -> a#
+Questions are placeholders for demonstration purposes, correct question answer pair is q# -> a#